acgetchell/CDT-plusplus/docs/ergodic-moves.md

 rebuilds all handle-bearing caches and scalar geometry from the moved canonical triangulation.

+Raw proposal sites do not flow directly into mutation.
+Each move has a move-specific `detail::Applicable*Move` value constructed by a `detail::prepare_*()` boundary.
+Construction proves the local topology, causality, simplex classification, adjacency, and metadata requirements for that move.
+The value stores owned point-value locators rather than CGAL handles;
+execution resolves handles only at the mutation boundary and reports a `STALE_CANDIDATE` if the prepared site is no longer present.
+The applicable value is then consumed by `detail::execute()`, which does not rediscover the CDT preconditions and leaves CGAL's checked flip or retriangulation operation as the remaining fallible effect.

+The public high-level result is `MoveResult<Manifold>`, an allocation-free `std::expected` whose error is `MoveError`. `MoveFailure` distinguishes no raw candidate, invalid topology, causal invalidity, a stale prepared site, checked execution failure, post-mutation invariant failure, and an unknown move.
+`MoveOutcome` maps those typed failures and successful candidates into command and Metropolis accounting, keeping an inapplicable proposal distinct from an execution failure and from a valid Metropolis rejection.

 CGAL 6.2 documents that checked three-dimensional flips preserve vertex handles and invalidate only affected cell handles.
-CDT++ never carries affected cell handles past a successful flip.
-A copied triangulation has different handles;
-the `(4,4)` and `(6,2)` implementations therefore capture stable point values and re-resolve vertices and edges in their private copies before mutation.
+CDT++ never carries affected cell handles in prepared values or past a successful flip.
+A copied triangulation has different handles; every applicable-move implementation therefore captures stable point values and re-resolves vertices, cells, or edges in the owning candidate immediately before mutation.

 None of these moves is required to preserve the Euclidean empty-sphere (Delaunay) property of the representative coordinates.
 The scientific state is